How to Find Low-Cost Health Insurance

 Finding Affordable Coverage With No Job or Little Money

-According to data from the U.S. Department of Health and Human Services, it was estimated that half of uninsured Americans could have qualified to enroll for health insurance through the ACA marketplace, but did not think they would qualify or have not looked into it, despite what you may think, there are still currently ways to apply for 2017 coverage with a Special Enrollment Period.
+According to data from the U.S. Department of Health and Human Services, it was estimated that half of uninsured Americans could have qualified to enroll for health insurance through the ACA marketplace, but did not think they would qualify or have not looked into it, despite what you may think, there are still currently ways to apply for Special Enrollment if you have a qualifying life event.

-When Looking for Affordable Health Care Insurance Know Your Options
+Options When Looking for Affordable Health Care Insurance

 Look For Coverage Through Your Spouse or Domestic Partner - Don't Double Pay For Insurance